Ad-hoc sub-processes

 XML representation

-<bpmn:adHocSubProcess id="ad-hoc-subprocess" name="Ad-hoc subprocess" cancelRemainingInstances="false">
+<bpmn:adHocSubProcess id="ad-hoc-subprocess" name="Ad-hoc sub-process" cancelRemainingInstances="false">

 <bpmn:extensionElements>